LeaYeh/minishell/README.md

     - By utilizing signals, we can promptly broadcast error messages and take appropriate actions, such as terminating subprocesses or halting execution, depending on the severity of the error.
 2. Ensuring Subprocess Termination:
     - In the event of a critical error, it's crucial to ensure that all subprocesses spawned by the shell are terminated to prevent any lingering processes that could potentially cause issues or consume resources.
-    - Signals like `SIGABRT` and `SIGTERM` are used to terminate subprocesses gracefully, ensuring that they clean up resources and exit properly.
+    - Signals like `SIGUSR1` and `SIGTERM` are used to terminate subprocesses gracefully, ensuring that they clean up resources and exit properly.
 3. Providing Feedback to Users:
     - Exception handling using signals allows us to provide feedback to users about the occurrence of critical errors.
 We can print error messages, indicating the nature of the error and any relevant details, enhancing user understanding and troubleshooting.
 4. Facilitating Controlled Shutdown: